 He has left his mark with many groups such as the Alberta’s oldest 2SLGBTQ+ organization the Imperial Sovereign Court of the Wild Rose where he was a Founding Member, the Pride Centre of Edmonton as part of developing its Aging With Pride Program and the Edmonton Pride Seniors Group.
 He also worked with the Edmonton Heritage Council and its Edmonton City As Museum Project (ECAMP) to bring stories of our Queer history to the public space.
 Ron also helped develop and monitor the Harm Reduction Program, PeerNPeer managed by the Queer & Trans Health Collective – QTHC (formerly Edmonton Men’s Health Collective).

-He also create Pride Edmonton, an online resource for Pride Events, Pride product vendors and a Pride Organizers Directory.
+He also created Pride Edmonton, an online resource for Pride Events, Pride product vendors and a Pride Organizers Directory.
+Ron took on the role as a Pride Promoter for Pride Month activities.

 Additionally he is a consultant to Explore Edmonton in expanding their 2SLGBTQ+ content targeting queer travellers to our city.
-Ron is also writing the Guide To Pride in Edmonton for Explore Edmonton using event information from his project Pride Edmonton.
+Ron has also been writing the annual Guide To Pride in Edmonton for Explore Edmonton using event information from his project Pride Edmonton.

-And he consulted on a new documentary feature being funded by Telus which explores the history and impact that the Flashback Gay Club had on our community in the late 70’s and the 80’s.
+And he consulted and was interviewed on a new documentary feature being funded by Telus Originals which explores the history and impact that the Flashback Gay Club had on our community in the late 70’s and the 80’s.

 In addition to a career in Customer Service Management for over 35 years, Ron Byers was also active on several Boards including Klondike Days Association, Jasper Place Gateway Association, Edmonton Pride Festival and served as a volunteer for Festival and Event organizations like Northlands Youth Talent Quest, Klondike Days Parade, Heritage Festival, Edmonton International Air Show, Capital Pride Edmonton and HIV Edmonton,